MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M04_Lab03_Configure_Sales.md

     3. Leave the **Allow Line Disc.** checkbox selected.

-4. Repeat steps d. to f. to assign the DOMESTIC customer price group to the customers C00010, C00020 and C00030 , and the SMALL customer discount group to customer C00010, the MEDIUM customer discount group to customer C00020 and the LARGE customer discount group to customer C00030.

 ### Task 4: Set up and assign item discount groups

 1. At the top of the page, click the search icon in the black bar on the right.
 Then type **Item Discount Groups** and click the **Item Discount Groups** link.